k3tang/InstaNoodle/README.md

 ## Background
 ---
 Instanoodles is a website clone of a UK-based vegan instant noodle company, [FutureNoodles](https://futurenoodles.com).
-The company uses a fun and modern asethetic in their brand marketing, redefining what instant noodles can be.
+The company uses a fun and modern aesthetic in their brand marketing, redefining what instant noodles can be.
 Additionally, FutureNoodles is a socially conscious, environmentally-friendly product that promotes wellness in their consumers by providing a healthier alternative for those who eat in a hurry.

 ## Features
 ---
 ### User Authentication - Login/Signup

-InstaNoodles features a fully functional user authentication system, complete with a demo user login and error handling for imcomplete entries.
-The user will be automatically redirected to the login page if they are attempting to purchase items or leave a review without being logged in for ease of access.
-The login and signup pages are connected for the user quickly sign up or sign in.
+InstaNoodles features a fully functional user authentication system, complete with a demo user login and error handling for incomplete entries.
+The user is automatically redirected to the login page if they are attempting to purchase items or leave a review without being logged in for ease of access.
+The login and signup pages are connected for the user easily switch between the sign up or sign in pages.

 <img width="1154" alt="Screen Shot 2022-09-18 at 8 21 50 PM" src="https://user-images.githubusercontent.com/107089418/190944813-3ed65999-c936-4055-8e40-b8b5d52f6db7.png">